-This basic pattern of Easter flogging had a number of local variants.
-In many places, it was the custom that the girl would return the compliment and go around with an Easter stick (pussy willow, or in Czech pomlázka) on the Tuesday.
+This basic pattern of Easter flogging had some local variants.
+In many places, it was the custom that the girl would return the compliment and go around with an Easter stick on Tuesday.
 In some places, instead of the stick, they poured water on the boys so that they would be invigorated.
-In many villages, it was an age-old custom to lie in ambush for girls early on Monday morning and to whip them so that they would be healthy for the entire year as well as cheerful, and above all hardworking.
+In many villages, it was an age-old custom to lie in ambush for girls early on Monday morning and whip them so that they would be healthy for the entire year and cheerful and, above all, hardworking.
 The memoirs of the Prague preacher Konrad Waldhauser, who lived in the 14th century, bear witness to the age-old nature of the Easter whippings and the unaltered form they have enjoyed for centuries.
-He attests that on Easter Monday and Tuesday spouses and lovers whipped each other with rods and also flogged each other by hand.
-Those who were sleepy or slothful were supposedly thrown into water early in the morning or at least had water poured over them.
+He attests that on Easter Monday and Tuesday, spouses and lovers whipped each other with rods and also flogged each other by the hand.
+Those who were sleepy or slothful were supposedly thrown into the water early in the morning or at least had water poured over them.

 are still largely upheld, especially in villages and small towns, although they may have lost their symbolism and romance, now being performed mainly for fun.
 Some boys and men seem to have forgotten that the whipping is supposed to be only symbolic and girls don’t always like that.
 The reward has also changed – money and shots of plum brandy are often given instead of or in addition to painted eggs and candy.
 So by early afternoon, groups of happy men can be seen staggering along the roads.
 But despite all of that, Easter remains one of the most joyful holidays on the Christian’s Czech calendar.